slowcities/ADrum/README.md

 Where the sound is born.
 Three engines, and any voice can run any of them:

 **Pitched decay** — one sine, pulled down by a fast pitch envelope.
 A long Decay gives a kick, a short one gives a tom, an extreme Bend gives a zap.
 Tune sets the pitch it lands on, Bend how far above it starts, Bend fall how quickly it arrives.

+Tune reads in hertz with the note it lands on beside it — `55 Hz (A1)`.
+Most settings fall between two notes rather than on one, and the gap is shown in cents rather than rounded away, because a student reading `A♯1` at 58 Hz would otherwise conclude that 58 Hz simply is A♯1.
+A hundred cents is a semitone.
+The four voices ship tuned to notes, with the kick at A1 and the tom at D3, an octave and a fifth apart.

 **Noise** — no pitch at all.
 Colour tilts it from a dark rumble to full white before the filter shapes it.
 The level is compensated as Colour moves, so turning it down gets darker rather than merely quieter.